 Heavier than other models we considered.
 Some owners had minor difficulties restringing it.

-Delivers 40 watts of power, which works well for most yards.
+Delivers 40 W of power, which works well for most yards.
 Rechargeable.
 Not too heavy or difficult to maneuver.
 Does not tend to be noisy or produce too much vibration.

 Doesn't come with a battery.
 Some problems restringing it have been noted.